djhaskin987/degasolv/docs/command-reference.rst

             --requirement "ubuntu-desktop"

       Or this::

         java -jar degasolv-<version>-standalone.jar resolve-locations \
             -R "binary-amd64 https://example.com/ubuntu/ yakkety main" \
             -R "binary-i386 https://example.com/ubuntu/ yakkety main" \
             -t "apt" \
             --requirement "ubuntu-desktop"

-      .. note:: Degasolv does not currently support APT dependencies between machine architectures, as in ``python:any``.
-Also, every degasolv repo is currently architecture-specific; each repo has an associated architecture, even if that architecture is `any`.
+      .. note:: Degasolv does not currently support APT dependencies between machine architectures, as in ``python:i386``.
+Also, every degasolv repo is currently architecture-specific; each repo has an associated architecture, even if that architecture is ``any``.

 CLI for ``query-repo``
 ----------------------